lajazz23/Using-VR-to-View-a-3D-Gaussian-Splatting-Model/README.md

 ## Importing the Generated 3D Gaussian Splatting Model
 In the previous section, we generated a 3D Gaussian Splatting Model of a scene.
 It can be found in the folder ``C:\Users\<username>\gaussian-splatting\output\room``
 Back in Unity, go to ``Tools > GaussianSplats > Create GaussianSplatAsset``.
 This should open a window that will allow for importing the .ply file.
 Select the .ply file, found in the folders in  ``C:\Users\jlin3\gaussian-splatting\output\room\point_cloud\...``.

+Select ``Create Asset``, and it should show up within GaussianAssets.

+## Viewing the Model
+In the Hierarchy tab of Unity, create a new Game Object and name it accordingly.
+Go to its properties:
+- add **Gaussian Splat Renderer** and select the asset that was just imported.
+- add **Post-Process Layer**, and set the Layer to ``Everything``.

+Next, add a Camera under the Game Object.
+In its Properties, add a **Tracked Pose Driver**.
+This will allow the scene to be static when viewed in VR.

+Connect the Meta Quest Pro to the computer via Quest Link.
+Inside, you should be able to view the desktop and control it remotely.
+Select Unity from the Desktop inside the Quest Pro, and press the **Play** button on the top.